Northeast blackout of 2003: Communication

 Cellular communication devices were disrupted.
 This was mainly due to the loss of backup power at the cellular sites where generators ran out of fuel.
 Where cell sites remained up, some cell phones still went out of service as their batteries ran out of charge without a power source to recharge from.
 Wired telephone lines continued to work, although some systems were overwhelmed by the volume of traffic, and millions of home users had only cordless telephones depending on house current.
-Most New York and many Ontario radio stations were momentarily knocked off the air before returning with backup power.
+Most New York and multiple Ontario radio stations were momentarily knocked off the air before returning with backup power.

 Cable television systems were disabled, and in areas that had power restored (and had power to their television sets), cable subscribers could not receive information until power was restored to the cable provider.
 Those who relied on the Internet were similarly disconnected from their news source for the duration of the blackout, with the exception of dial-up access from laptop computers, which were widely reported to work until the batteries ran out of charge.
 Information was available by over-the-air TV and radio reception for those who were equipped to receive TV and/or audio in that way.

 The blackout affected communications well outside the immediate area of power outage.
-The New Jersey-based internet operations of Advance Publications were among those knocked out by the blackout.
+The New Jersey–based internet operations of Advance Publications were among those knocked out by the blackout.
 As a result, the internet editions of Advance newspapers as far removed from the blackout area as The Birmingham News, the New Orleans Times-Picayune, and The Oregonian were offline for days.

 Amateur radio operators passed emergency communications during the blackout.